shankha117/shankha117/README.md

 * :zap:  Tech I have worked on - Flask,Falcon,Mysql,MongoDB,ElasticSearch,Kafka,Redis,Celery,Docker,Django
 * 👯  I would love to collaborate ..
 * 🎨  I love to paint with charcole and use Vue.js to make cool UI for whatever weekend app I make sometimes :P
-* :nerd_face:  traing at DSA gym these days
+* :nerd_face:  Improving my Problem Solving and DSA skills for optimization these days